ErrorTzy/writings/papers/WS_Draft.md

 Given the Principle of Sanity, some direct corollaries follow.
 The basic idea is, given that we must think we are epistemic agents, we cannot coherently adopt a theory that says we aren't.

+### Negative Corollaries on causation and personal identity

 **One straightforward corollary is on causation.** To be an agent means to bring something about.
 'Bringing about' is a causal notion.
 Therefore it is analytically true that, there is agency only if there is causation.
 It directly follows that, we cannot the following kind of theory: There is no such thing as causation.
 All there is is just Humean regularity, counterfactuals, etc.

 To clarify, I am not against non-eliminative analysis of causation.
 It is meaningful to show how causation connects to other ideas.
 All I am saying is that, if we eliminate causation yet still believe we are epistemic agents, we would be inconsistent.